tpham2654/Mutational-Signature-Enrichment-Calculator/README.md

 ![PMAC-D vs AMSE graph](/images/PMAC-D_AMSE.png)

 # Info
-This repository is intended to be a partial fork of the files from the UCSD [CCAL Computational Cancer Analysis Library](https://github.com/KwatME/ccal) required to calculate MSE values, generalized to work on any mutational signature.
+This repository is intended to be a partial fork of the files from the UCSD [CCAL Computational Cancer Analysis Library](https://github.com/KwatME/ccal) required to calculate MSE values, generalized to work on any mutational signature defined by contextual nucleotide switch probabilities.